Valatie in Columbia County, New York — The American Northeast (Mid-Atlantic)

 Erected by Village of Valatie.

 Location.
 42° 24.726′ N, 73° 40.786′ W. Marker is in Valatie, New York, in Columbia County.
 Marker can be reached from Elm Street.
-Click for map.
 Marker is located in the Pachaquack Nature Preserve, which can be reached at the end of Elm Street.
+Touch for map.
 Marker is in this post office area: Valatie NY 12184, United States of America.
+Touch for directions.

 Also see . . .

 1. The Knox Trail – History(Submitted on November 1, 2010, by Bill Coughlin of North Arlington, New Jersey.)